-If you own some woods, or have a yard with space for trees, there’s a lot more you can do to attract birds than simply setting up some feeders.
-We’ve got an entire webpage dedicated to increasing wildlife and habitat in your woods.
-There you can find tons of resources for landowners interested in improving habitat for wildlife.
-The principles of providing diverse sources of food, water, shelter and native species apply, no matter the scale.
+If you own some woods, or have a yard with space for trees, there’s a lot more you can do to attract birds than simply setting up feeders.
+We’ve got an entire webpage dedicated to improving habitat and increasing wildlife in your woods.
+There you’ll find tons of resources for landowners interested in improving habitat for birds.
+Whether you live on a city lot, or a hundred acre farm, the principles of providing diverse sources of food, water, shelter and native species apply, no matter the scale.

 The more I learn about birds, the more interesting they become.
 A line from the poet David Whyte often comes to mind, ‘A life sincerely followed is always surprising.’
 Birds live bold and beautiful lives, but you’ve got to pay attention to enjoy them.
 Take care and have fun out there!